ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-block-subsidy.md

 - `FUNDING_STREAM_MG_ADDRESSES_TESTNET: [&str; 51]`

 \* The MG stream is subject to change.
 [ZIP 1014](https://zips.z.cash/zip-1014#direct-grant-option) and [ZIP 214](https://zips.z.cash/zip-0214) explicitly permit splitting the stream to allow for direct grant recipients that could change the number of addresses.
 This are not considered in this spec.

+TODO: describe how we would handle this sort of change.
+For example: add an enum to `FUNDING_STREAM_HEIGHT_RANGES` for each different stream split.

 ## General subsidy